ctsuu/Behavioral-Cloning/README.md

         yield np.array(X_batch), np.array(y_batch)
 ```
 Due to the moving average calculation, the steering value at the begining and end of the list is bad.
 So I clipped of the end, only take [200:8000] and merge into X_all for image file names, and y_all for steering values.
 The shuffle and split the dataset into train and validation subset.
 Function get_train_image_files() will loop through the train set, every image will be used.
-Same as the validation subset.

 ## Results

 In this project, 10 epochs seems enough to drop the loss to 0.003-ish range. it will be barelly go through the training track.
 There are more tune up can be done to make it drive smoothly and safely.

-### Driving fine tune
+## Driving fine tune

 Three frame moving average also applied to the predicted steering angle.
 The weight factor 1.1 is to offset the average loss on the peak value, and and a small bias 0.05 is to offset the training defect, the car always turn to one side.
 ```